A Theory of Adaptive Scaffolding for LLM-Based Pedagogical Agents: Abstract

 \section{Abstract}

 Large language models (LLMs) present new opportunities for creating pedagogical agents that engage in meaningful dialogue to support student learning.
-However, the current use of LLM systems like ChatGPT in classrooms often lacks the solid theoretical foundation found in earlier intelligent tutoring systems.
-To bridge this gap, we propose a framework that combines Evidence-Centered Design with Social Cognitive Theory for adaptive scaffolding in LLM-based agents focused on STEM+C learning.
-We illustrate this framework with \textit{Inquizzitor}, an LLM-based formative assessment agent that integrates human-AI hybrid intelligence and provides feedback grounded in cognitive science principles.
-Our findings show that \textit{Inquizzitor} delivers high-quality assessment and interaction aligned with core learning theories, offering teachers effective guidance that students value.
-This research underscores the potential for theory-driven LLM integration in education, highlighting the ability of these systems to provide adaptive and principled instruction.
+However, current LLM systems used in classrooms often lack the solid theoretical foundations found in earlier intelligent tutoring systems.
+To bridge this gap, we propose a framework that combines Evidence-Centered Design with Social Cognitive Theory and Zone of Proximal Development for adaptive scaffolding in LLM-based agents focused on STEM+C learning.
+We instantiate this framework with \textit{Inquizzitor}, an LLM-based formative assessment agent that integrates human-AI hybrid intelligence and provides feedback grounded in cognitive science principles.
+Our findings show that Inquizzitor delivers high-quality assessment and interaction aligned with core learning theories, offering effective guidance that students value.
+This research demonstrates the potential for theory-driven LLM integration in education, highlighting the ability of these systems to provide adaptive and principled instruction.